Siddhartha Lal: Early life and education

-Siddhartha Vikram Lal is the son of Vikram Lal, who was the chief executive officer of Eicher Motors.
+Siddhartha Vikram Lal is the son of Vikram Lal, who was the founder and chief executive officer of Eicher Motors.
+He has a sister, Simran Lal.
 Like his father, Siddhartha attended The Doon School for his secondary education.
-After completing twelfth grade, Lal attended the St. Stephen's College of University of Delhi for a bachelor's degree in economics in the 1994.
+After completing his secondary education in 1994, Lal attended St. Stephen's College of the University of Delhi for a bachelor's degree in economics.
 Between 1996 and 1998, he attained a postgraduate diploma in mechanical engineering from Cranfield University, and a master's degree in automotive engineering from the University of Leeds in England.
-He has a sister, Simran Lal.

 Career

-Lal, after completing his education started working with MAN Nutzfahrzeuge AG.
-He joined Eicher Group in 1999, working in various capacities in the Eicher tractor division, and then became CEO of Royal Enfield in 2000 (at the age of 26) aiming to end the unit's losses.
+Lal, after completing his education, started working with MAN Nutzfahrzeuge AG.
+Before he joined Eicher Motors, his father, Vikram, sent him to Europe to interact with Royal Enfield motorcycle importers in the continent.
+Lal joined Eicher Motors in 1999, working in various capacities in the Eicher tractor division and he also created the company's geographic information system and maps division.

+Lal then became CEO of Royal Enfield in 2000 (at the age of 26).
+Initially, Lal's responsibility as CEO of Royal Enfield, which was on the verge of being sold due to the company's problems, was to fix the unit's products, financial and operational issues.
 From 2000 to 2004, he worked out of Royal Enfield's headquarters in Chennai, introducing cost-cutting measures and product upgrades.
 "Honestly, at age 26, it seemed a fun thing to do.
 I could eat, sleep, ride and talk motorcycles," Lal said in a 2015 interview.

-In Jan 2004, Lal was appointed as the chief operating officer (COO) of Eicher Motors.
-In May 2006, Lal took over as the CEO and MD of Eicher Motors.
+To solve the issues in Royal Enfield, Lal brought in a new client servicing team to address the concerns of motorcycle dealers and he used his engineering knowledge to improve the motorcycle engines, which resulted in the company increasing its sales.